 Where does all that time go?
 Well, before you launch your first episode, you will need to target your audience, name your show, choose a channel, develop your style, etc.

-One of the major reasons podcasts fail is because the host never develops an authentic voice.
+One of the reasons podcasts fail is because the host never develops an authentic voice.
 He never gets comfortable behind the microphone and never really steps into the role.
 But even if you do all that, it won’t matter if people think you’re trying to sell them something.
 No one will listen to your podcast if they think it’s a commercial.

 Negative reviews are one of the biggest podcast killers.
 It’s not just because they’ll persuade people not to listen to your show.
 It’s what they’ll do to your pride.
 Few people can survive the ridicule brought on by the spotlight.
+If you are strong-minded and not easily fazed, you should not have an issue with negative commentary.
+Unfortunately, it is natural and a part of the podcast process, but with the right mindset and determination, you will see that it is only a minor challenge compared to what you may face later on.

 The draw here is obvious.
 Instead of putting all the effort into developing a high-quality show, slowly attracting listeners, and subtly prodding them toward your product – you find someone who’s already popular and pay them to mention you.